 But there are plenty of drawbacks, too.
 A large meta-study published in the Journal of the American Medical Association six years ago concluded SSRIs are no more effective than placebo for most patients with depression.
 The drugs are only proven to work in severely depressed patients, the study found.

 And there are side effects, too, sometimes nasty ones.
 Dry mouth, weight gain, sexual dysfunction, and other problems are relatively common.
 And while scientists generally agree the overall benefits of antidepressants outweigh the downsides, they also acknowledge SSRIs are more dangerous than many other treatments.
+Marijuana, for one.

 Cannabis has never killed anyone, and SSRIs have caused no more than a handful of fatal overdoses.
 But the side effects of SSRIs can be unpredictable, while the potential adverse effects of pot are limited and well-known: paranoia, dry eyes, dry mouth.
 They are almost never severe enough to require hospitalization – something that can’t be said of antidepressants.

-Cannabis is more effective
+Cannabis is more effective than SSRIs

 For many patients, weed is notably more effective than SSRIs.
 Regular toking can sometimes stave off depression for years.
 We also know at least a bit more about how cannabis works: THC molecules in marijuana interact (or “bind”) with specific neurons (“cannabinoid receptor cells”) to produce a euphoric effect that lifts low mood.